Nickyben/GreatPlacesAppNative_/README.md

 # GreatPlacesAppNative_
- An Intermediate level mobile app using google maps and location
+ An Intermediate level mobile app using google maps, Google cloud features and location